 Safety Instruction Signs

-OSHA's standard maintains that safety signs should offer general instructions and suggestions for safety measures.
+Safety instruction signs usually convey general messages, most commonly concerning health, first aid, medical equipment, housekeeping, sanitation, and general safety measures.
+OSHA's standard states that safety signs should offer general instructions and suggestions for safety measures.
 For instance, these signs may point out emergency eye wash fountains and first aid kits.

 Biological Hazard Signs